anyaevostinar/anyaevostinar.github.io/classes/201-s26/prep-radixsort.md

 ---
 layout: page
 title: Radix Sort Preparation
-permalink: /classes/201-f25/radix-sort-prep
+permalink: /classes/201-s26/radix-sort-prep
 ---

 ## Overview
 Bonus day!
-I've said a few times that O(n log n) is the best we can do for "normal" space complexity sorting.
+I've said a few times that O(n log n) is the best we can do for "normal" space complexity/comparison-based sorting.
 It turns out that we can do better if we are willing to use some extra space in special situations.

 First some additional background for the reading:
 * Remember that Big-O/Big-Oh is the upper-bound time complexity, i.e. the maximum amount of time it will take to solve a problem